urban-wombat/gotables/README.md

 1. A table name in square brackets.
 2. A row of 1 or more column names and data types.
 3. Rows of data.

+It's a bit like a slice of struct.

 Here's an example: